-We spend extensive time talking with each of our clients about their background, their goals, and what lead them to this point.
+Cases take time to proceed through the court system, and how that time is used can be critical to the outcome.
+Mastantuono & Coffee criminal defense lawyers and staff members invest extensive time talking with each of our clients about their background, their lives, and what lead them to this point.
 A criminal charge is a proverbial snapshot of our client on his or her worst day.
-It’s our job to expand the photo album to include other pictures, information that the prosecutor and judge don’t have about the positive things our client does, and the steps he or she takes to turn things around or address what caused the criminal behavior.
-This takes time, patience, and a commitment to really engaging the counselor part of the role of “attorney and counselor at law.”
+It’s our job to expand the photo album to include other pictures of things that the prosecutor and judge don’t know, about the positive things our client does, their family and connections to the community, and the steps he or she has taken to turn things around or address what caused the criminal behavior.
+This takes effort, patience, and a commitment to really engaging the counselor part of “attorney and counselor at law.”
 Often, lawyers consider this "social work," and not a part of their job.
 This is plain wrong.

-These things take effort and time, and aren’t necessarily aimed at getting to a not guilty verdict in trial.
+These things take effort and time.
+They aren’t necessarily aimed at getting to a not guilty verdict in trial.
 Rather, they lessen the degree of guilt for the offense, known in criminal justice as “mitigation.”
-If we do this well (and we do), jail can often be avoided even if the client pleads or is found guilty.
-It’s a whole-person approach, rather than treating the case as a file or series of court appearances
+At Mastantuono & Coffee we do this very well, with client services and investigative staff to devote to the client's case and the mitigation process.
+The result is that jail can often be avoided even if the client pleads or is found guilty.
+It’s a whole-person approach, rather than treating the client as merely a file or the case as simply a series of court appearances

 It works well for our clients, putting them in a better place in their life and enabling them to avoid jail even if they can’t avoid a conviction.
 If you, a family member or friend has a case that doesn't look good, don't lose hope - give us a call and set up a consult at Mastantuono & Coffee SC.